get ready to explore

 Ross University School of Veterinary Medicine

-sent via parcel post, courier, or shipping company
+Sent via parcel post, courier, or shipping company to:

 c/o Ross University School of Veterinary Medicine,